ian-weisser/asknot/README.md

 The complete list of contributors who have our gratitude is at https://github.com/ian-weisser/asknot/contributors

-## Editing the choices
+## How to edit the content (Add my stuff to the list!)

 Let's pretend to add a new top-level choice 'Wrestling' to go along with Advocacy, Development, etc.

-All changes take place in index.html.
+All changes take place in index.html (or guidance_wizard.php).
 You don't need to touch any of the other files.

 *First*, let's add the actual list entry in toplevel.
 - We need a string for people to see ("Wrestling")